brjon/Cleaning_Data/README.md

 The outputs for the script are:

 A data frame written to a text file, '/UCI HAR Dataset/summData.txt'.
+The data has column headers and is separated by whitespaces.
 The file can be read into R using :
 ```
     read.table("./UCI HAR Dataset/summData.txt",sep="",header=T)
 ```